YanShynkevich/public/help/visualize/viewers/radar-viewer.md

 # Radar viewer

-Radar viewer (a spider chart) compares multivariate data across several quantitative dimensions.
-It plots numerical values of the table columns on axes that radiate out of a point: the higher value is, the further it is from the center.
-The values from the same table row are connected across axes with line segments.
+Radar viewer (a spider chart) compares multivariate data across several dimensions.
+It plots numerical values of the table columns on axes that radiate out of a center: the higher value is, the further it is from the center.
+The values from the same table row are connected across axes with lines.

 On radar viewer, you can compare the numerical values of different columns within a row and rows’ values within a dataset.
 Radar viewer is commonly used in the comparison, decision-making, and analysis, for example, in [elemental analysis in cheminformatics](https://github.com/datagrok-ai/public/tree/master/packages/Chem#elemental-analysis).